google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 # Model performance

 <!--
-As mentioned before, determining the performance of a regression model is performed by measuring the distance between continuous values.
-In the case of classification models, there aren't any good continuous values to measure.
+As mentioned before, determining the performance of a regression model is calculated by measuring the distance between continuous values.
+In the case of classification models, there aren't any continuous values to measure and we don't have a good definition of distance.
 Instead we count the number of predictions that the model got correct and the number that were incorrect.
 Using these counts we can then create various metrics that can be used to calculate model quality.

 We’ll briefly cover the most common measures of classification performance now, and you’ll get more practice with these and more advanced measures later.
 -->